ObotDev/obex-map-client/Readme.txt

      python obex_map_client.py

 3. You will be prompted to select a bluetooth device and service.
-For an iOS 6 device, select the "MAP MAS-iPhone" service.

 4. Note the bluetooth address and channel of the device which may be